mayswind/ezBookkeeping-Website/exchange_rates.md

 ---

 ezBookkeeping supports updating exchange rates automatically, and supports multiple data sources.
 You can choose a data source according to your needs.
+The information on this page may not be the latest, please refer to the reference link or the actual data.

 ## Available Data Source